Justacorps: In Britain

 Under King Charles II of England a plainer, more sober take on the earlier but similarly-cut justaucorps, veste and culottes outfit which had been imposed by King Louis XIV in the French court was also introduced to England.

 In 1666, Charles had made a deliberate effort to differentiate men's fashions in England from those of France, which up to then had been the major influence in the English court and fashionable society.
 He declared a new garment, referred to as a vest or waistcoat, to be the appropriate garment for gentlemen.
 The vest was knee-length, worn in conjunction with breeches and an overcoat of equal length.
 This outfit is considered to be the prototype of the modern-day men's three-piece suit.

 The justacorps was a short-lived trend upon Charles' initial introduction of it, lasting only six years.
 The king and his court gradually became more closely influenced by French fashions from around 1670 and from there French fashion spread to the English public.
-As a popular component of the Englishman's dress, the justacorps did not establish itself a until around 1680, when the French style was reintroduced.
+As a popular component of the Englishman's dress, the justacorps did not establish itself until around 1680, when the French style was reintroduced.

 In Scotland there were two similar garments: the "jeistiecor" (a jacket; a waistcoat with sleeves) and the "justicoat" or "justiecor" (a sleeved waistcoat).